shahiakhilesh1304/shahiakhilesh1304/README.md

 <h1>Hi 👋, I'm Akhilesh Pratap Shahi</h1>
 <h3>I am a Software Engineer - Solution and Data Engineering</h3>
-<h3>Aspiring Data Scientist</h3>

 <h1 align="center">ABOUT ME</h1>
-<h6><p>Hi There!
+<h6><p>Hi There!<br>
 I am Akhilesh Pratap Shahi - Software Engineer -Solution and Data Engineering at MpHrx.
-This is a healthcare Industry helping society with their effective product Minerva Natively based on FHIR® and vendor-neutral, Minerva aggregates data across your care delivery network – from multiple systems and formats to power your data exchange, accelerate data analytics, and meet Cures Act regulations.
+This is a healthcare Industry helping society with their effective product Minerva Natively based on FHIR® and vendor-neutral, Minerva aggregates data across your care delivery network – from multiple systems and formats to power your data exchange, accelerate data analytics, and meet Cures Act regulations.<br>
 I have Bachelor's in Technology majoring in Computer Science, during my graduation days I have been taking classes as an assistant professor within different Colleges and Universities for Java and Python.
-I have been extensively working as a SOFTWARE DEVELOPER for the last 3 Years with Java 8, SpringBoot, Hibernate/JPA repository, etc.
+I have been extensively working as a SOFTWARE DEVELOPER for the last 3 Years with Java 8, SpringBoot, Hibernate/JPA repository, etc.<br>
 I started my career and worked around as a Software Developer creating several RESTful APIs, SOAP APIs, and Full Stack Projects using JAVA.
-While working as a Software Developer and understanding the importance of Data in the Market my Intrest grew in Data Science and Machine Learning, I am trying to mold my career path into Data Scientist and Machine Learning.
+While working as a Software Developer and understanding the importance of Data in the Market my Intrest grew in Data Science and Machine Learning, I am trying to mold my career path into Data Scientist and Machine Learning.<br>
 Online Courses and YouTube Videos helped me a lot to become confident with my technical concepts.
 Still growing my skill while taking hold of Java 8, Spring Boot, Hibernate/JPA Repository, Maven, MySQL, MongoDB, Python, Groovy, Azure DataBricks, SHELL, C, C++, ThymeLeaf, HTML5, CSS3, JavaScript, etc.

-**Akhilesh Pratap Shahi**
+**Akhilesh Pratap Shahi**<br>
-**+91-639-4187-213**
+**+91-639-4187-213**<br>
 **akhileshpra.shahi@gmail.com**
   </p></h6>